masoudei/docker-wordpress-nginx/README.md

 # Features to be added soon :

-- Upgrade to latest wordpress
+- [x] Upgraded to latest wordpress
-- Upgrade php to version 7.4 & 8
+- [x] Upgrade php to version 7.4
-- Add File Manager service to this stack
+- [ ] Upgrade php to version 8.x
-- Fix some bugs
+- [ ] Add File Manager service to this stack

 * push your changes to this repo and send Merge Requests to me